Book a Call

 I loved to encourage people, so naturally, I spent a lot of time talking to the little girl who sat next to me who cried all day holding her blanket.
 She needed a friend.
 “No, No, No…unacceptable…not the way to fit in.”

-I knew I was good at art, but when art class came, I learned that watermelons were supposed to be red and green, not my favorite colors of purple and pink….
+I knew I was good at art, but when art class came, I learned that watermelons were supposed to be red and green, not my favorite colors, purple and pink….
 It wasn’t about style or beauty; it was about following directions….No, DeAnne.

-There were so many calls from the teacher to my mom at work, she worried she may lose her new job.
+There were so many calls from the teacher to my mom at work, she worried she might lose her new job.
 In response, she told me I had to stop talking at school.
 I could do that!
-I stopped talking altogether, I didn’t even answer roll call and the teacher marked me absent and then truant!
+I stopped talking altogether, I didn’t even answer roll call, and the teacher marked me absent and then truant!

 She’d made her point, I was wrong, even my name, that thing that was so much a part of how I knew myself…Wrong…I needed to fit in here by changing the “A”.